"Occupational therapy is about finding what is meaningful to a person and putting that at the centre of your practice."

 What made you decide to become an occupational therapist?

-I actually started out as a dog handler and assessor for the RSPCA, working with animals in rescue centres and their owners.
-I often met people that were very dependent on their pets and had a range of conditions, which meant that they couldn’t care for their pets adequately at that time.
-I saw that the quality of life of the people was suffering, as well as the animals, and from this experience I knew that I wanted to get into a career where I could be a part of supporting people to get to where they wanted to be in their lives.
+I started out as a dog handler and assessor for the RSPCA, working with animals and their owners in rescue centres.
+I often met people who had a range of conditions, which meant that they couldn’t care for their pets adequately at that time – their quality of life was suffering, as well as their animals.
+From this experience, I knew that I wanted a role where I could help and support people.

-My educator was incredibly supportive and guided me in setting up a creative art group and a sensory circuits group.
-I was able to run these groups independently and I learnt a lot about risk assessment, working creatively and delivering group work, which is a big part of occupational therapy practice.
+My educator was incredibly supportive and guided me in setting up a creative arts and a sensory circuits group.
+I was able to run this independently and I learned a lot about risk assessment, working creatively and delivering group work – which is a big part of an occupational therapy practice.

-There’s also such a wide variety of paths you can take – you can work with children, adults or older adults, but you always incorporate every aspect of their mental and physical health as well as their personality and spirit.
+There’s also such a wide variety of career paths you can take – you can work with children or adults, but you always incorporate every aspect of their mental and physical health, as well as their personality.

 Occupational therapy is about finding what is meaningful to a person and putting that at the centre of your practice.
-At the end of the day you are improving someone’s quality of life which is the most rewarding thing you can do.
+At the end of the day, you’re improving someone’s quality of life which is the most rewarding thing you can do.

 At the moment, I’m looking forward to my next placement.
 I’m also working on a group dissertation researching the experiences of shared activities between support workers and people with learning disabilities who live in residential homes.
 We hope to learn more about how we can improve the lives of these individuals and highlight the importance of support staff.

 I’m also really passionate about helping people from more isolated areas and that will definitely be something that I want to incorporate into my career moving forward.